saadmeah/Treehouse/README.md

 ## Treehouse

-This repo is for all my course files completed through Treehouse.
+This repo is for my course files completed through Treehouse.